AAMW Standing and Associated Faculty

 Sebastian Heath is a specialist in Roman pottery, numismatics and the application of digital technologies to the study of the ancient Mediterranean world.
 He has participated in excavation and survey in Cyprus, France, Greece, Israel, Italy, Tunisia, Turkey and the United Kingdom.
 Current research includes the publication of Roman pottery from the Lower City at Troy.
 He is co-editor with Billur Tekkök of the digital publication Greek, Roman and Byzantine Pottery at Ilion and also co-edits The Pylos Regional Archaeological Project: Internet Edition.
 Dr. Heath currently serves as an Academic Trustee of the Archaeological Institute of America.

 Ann Kuttner's research and teaching interests lie in Hellenistic, Roman and Late Antique socio-political history, visual language, and material culture.
-She also advises projects in the Renaissance rapprochement with the Roman legacy and ancient North India's absorption of Greco-Roman paradigms.
+She also advises projects in the Renaissance rapprochement with the Roman legacy.
 Long interested in luxury arts as domestic display, and public sculptural decoration and architectural programming, she has in the last years expanded research to include landscape architecture, painting, the character of the Roman domus and villa, and relations between textual production and visual language.
 A list of courses recently taught and a cv are posted at her History of Art home page.
 She is a member of the Graduate Group in Ancient History, and is among the associated faculty in the Graduate Groups of the Departments of Classical Studies and of Religious Studies.

 Jeremy McInerney has excavated in Israel, at Corinth, and on Crete.
 He serves on the Managing Committee of the American School of Classical Studies in Athens, Greece, where he was Whitehead Professor in 2013-14.
 Professor McInerney's research interests include topography, epigraphy and historiography.
-He is the author of The Folds of Parnassos: Land and Ethnicity in Ancient Phokis (Austin, 1999) and The CAttle of the Sun.
+He is the author of The Folds of Parnassos: Land and Ethnicity in Ancient Phokis (Austin, 1999) and The Cattle of the Sun.
 Cows and Culture in the World of the Ancient Greeks (Princeton, 2010).
 He has published articles in a variety of academic journals including Greek, Roman and Byzantine Studies, the American Journal of Archaeology, Hesperia, and California Studies in Classical Antiquity.
-He is currently editing a volume on ethnicity in the ancient Mediterranean.
+In 2014 Wiley-Blackwell published his edited volume on ethnicity in the ancient Mediterranean.
 In 2016 Brill published the latest volume in the PENN/Leiden series of colloquia on ancient values, a volume on landscape coedited by McInerney and Ineke Sluiter.
 He is currently completing a new history of Ancient Greece for Thames and Hudson

 Sheila Murnaghan is the author of Disguise and Recognition in the Odyssey (Princeton 1987) and the co-editor of Women and Slaves in Greco Roman Culture: Differential Equations (Routledge 2000).
 She works in the areas of Greek epic, tragedy, and historiography; gender in classical culture; and the classical tradition.
 Her current projects concern the tragic chorus, Herodotus, and twentieth century women writers and the classics.

-Robert Ousterhout teaches Byzantine Art and Architecture at the University of Pennsylvania, where he directs the Center for Ancient Studies and chairs the graduate group for the History of Art.
-He taught previously at the University of Illinois in Urbana-Champaign (1983-2006).
-The former President of the U.S. National Committee for Byzantine Studies and current President of the Byzantine Studies Association of North America, his research focuses on the documentation and interpretation of the vanishing architectural heritage of the eastern Mediterranean, in particular the Byzantine architecture, monumental art, and urbanism of Constantinople and Cappadocia.
-He has published 15 books, including The Art of the Kariye Camii (London-Istanbul, 2002), A Byzantine Settlement in Cappadocia, Dumbarton Oaks Studies 42 (Washington, DC, 2005; 2nd paperback ed.
+Robert Ousterhout teaches Byzantine Art and Architecture at the University of Pennsylvania.
+The former President of the U.S. National Committee for Byzantine Studies, his research focuses on the documentation and interpretation of the vanishing architectural heritage of the eastern Mediterranean, in particular the Byzantine architecture, monumental art, and urbanism of Constantinople, Cappadocia, and Jerusalem.
+He has published more than 15 books, including The Art of the Kariye Camii (London-Istanbul, 2002), A Byzantine Settlement in Cappadocia, Dumbarton Oaks Studies 42 (Washington, DC, 2005; 2nd paperback ed.
 2011), The Byzantine Monuments of the Evros/Meriç River Valley (Thessaloniki, 2007, with Ch.
 Bakirtzis), and Master Builders of Byzantium (2nd paperback edition, University of Pennsylvania Museum Publications, 2008), John Henry Haynes: Archaeologist and Photographer in the Ottoman Empire 1881-1900 (Istanbul, 2011), and Visualizing Community: Art, Material Culture, and Settlement in Byzantine Cappadocia, Dumbarton Oaks Studies 46 (Washington, DC, 2017).
-He co-curated the exhibit Archaeologists and Travelers in Ottoman Lands at the University of Pennsylvania Museum, September 2010-June 2011, and Osman Hamdi Bey and the Americans at the Pera Museum in Istanbul October 2011-January 2012 (with R. Holod), as well as Magic in the Ancient World at the Penn Museum, April 2016-April 2017 (with G. Frame).
+He co-curated the exhibits Archaeologists and Travelers in Ottoman Lands at the University of Pennsylvania Museum, September 2010-June 2011, and Osman Hamdi Bey and the Americans at the Pera Museum in Istanbul October 2011-January 2012 (with R. Holod), as well as Magic in the Ancient World at the Penn Museum, April 2016-April 2017 (with G. Frame).

 Holly Pittman has excavated in Cyprus, Turkey, Syria, Iraq and Iran and has had primary publication responsibilities of the art and especially the glyptic art from the sites of Malyan in the Fars province of Iran; Uruk period Tell Brak; and Uruk period Hacienbi Tepe.
 She co-curated the traveling exhibition of the "Treasures from the Royal Tombs of Ur" from the Penn Museum.
 Her current research interests revolve around the excavations of the sites of Konar Sandal South and North in the region of Jiroft in south-central Iran.
 Dr. Pittman has participated in two seasons of excavation of the two mounds and the exploration and survey of the region.